Statement for opening Rambert’s South Bank building

 Each Bubble will have their own changing room and break area assigned.

-If any member of a bubble displays symptoms they will be administered a test and the whole bubble will be relieved from working on the production until the test result is returned negative.
+If any member of dancer, stage management or artistic team displays covid like symptoms they will be administered a test and the production will be paused until the test result is returned negative.

 Deep cleaning of their studio and changing facilities will be made as soon as possible and no later than the following morning.